top of page

 Life Cycle of a Monarch Butterfly

-Note: At the center of the life cycle is milkweed.
+Note: Pictured at the center of the life cycle is milkweed.
 Without it, monarchs cannot survive.

 bottom of page